With U.K. inflation hovering near zero, an interest rate rise by the BoE looks increasingly less likely to come hot on the heels of the U.S. hike.

-The Bank of England has maintained its base rates at 0.5 percent.
-CNBC’s Wilfred Frost reports.
+Bank of England policymakers have voted 8-1 in favor of holding rates at 0.5 percent.
+CNBC’s Wilfred Frost gives you the details.

 Divya Devesh, Asia FX strategist at Standard Chartered Bank, explains why he thinks Chinese authorities are not engineering a yuan devaluation.

 Tim Drayson, head of economics at LGIM, explains why the U.K. market is a “bit more of a wildcard” while discussing its economy in comparison to the U.S. and Europe.

 Philippe Bodereau, MD & global head of financial research at PIMCO, discusses the outlook for U.K. banks following the Bank of England’s stress tests.